 - I switch my phone off when I am reflecting or focusing on long-term planning.

 Being busy is not a badge of honour.
 Being accessible 24/7 isn’t sustainable.
+Neither helps you in being an effective leader.
 We need to make time to think strategically about the organisation we lead and the mission God has called us to.
 Solitude helps to carve out time to do this.